c-sanders/Quaternion/README.md

 numbers that cannot reside on this line.
 This then begs the question; if the imaginary numbers don't reside on the real number line, then where exactly do they reside?
 The answer is that they reside on an adjunct or alternate number line which we call the imaginary number line.
-When taken together, these two number lines can be thought of as comprising a bigger number line - as we mentioned earlier.
-In this case, the real and imaginary number lines can actually be thought of as components of this bigger number line.
+When taken together, these two number lines can be thought of as comprising a bigger entity - as we mentioned earlier.
+This bigger entity is known as the complex number space.
+But how exactly is it that these two 1-dimensional number lines come together to form a 2-dimensional space?

 * ### The complex number plane and the Argand diagram.

-To depict this bigger number line graphically, we need to arrange the real and imaginary number line components somehow, so that we can depict them together.
-We can't simply place the two lines end to end, since they both go on forever.
+In order to create and depict graphically this 2-dimensional complex number space, we need to be able to arrange the real and imaginary number lines, so that we can depict them together somehow.
+We can't simply place the two lines end to end, since they both go on forever in either direction.
-Arranging the two component lines such that they are parallel to each other is also not going to work very well, so the next step is to arrange them so that they are orthogonal, i.e. perpendicular, to each other.
-Such an arrangement is shown in the figure below, and in this figure thextend  we can arrange them in an orthogonal manner as shown below.
-In this case, we have labelled the number line $x$, such that the real component of the number line is labelled $Re(x)$ and the imaginary component of the number line is labelled
+Arranging the two lines such that they are parallel to each other is not going to work very well, so the only other arrangement left to try is to arrange the two number lines so that they are orthogonal, i.e. perpendicular, to each other.
+Such an arrangement is shown in the figure below, and in this figure we have labelled the number line $x$, such that the real number line is labelled $Re(x)$ and the imaginary number line is labelled $Im(x)$.
-$Im(x)$.
 Such a graphical arrangement of these two number lines - or should we say two components of the same number line, is referred to as an Argand diagram.

 ![Depiction of an Argand diagram.](./images/argand_diagram.png)